conda/conda-plugin-template/README.md

 ```

 > **Note:**
-> For more information on `pyproject.toml` configuration, please read the related [PyPA documentation page][PyPA docs].
+> For more information on `pyproject.toml` configuration, please read the related [PyPA documentation page][pyproject.toml tutorial].

 ------------